 synthesize method, and code execution is the same as in any other circuit.

 from classiq.applications.benchmarking import MirrorBenchmarking circuit = MirrorBenchmarking(model).synthesize()

-The following example contains code performing a MB test on the IBM Quantum's "Quito" device,
+This example contains code performing an MB test on the IBM Quantum "Quito" device,

 with hardware settings defined automatically for the device.

 Note that to run the example, you should assign